 6. Don’t Jam-pack with Keywords

 Having your content overly filled with keywords tends to give out an impression of being unreal to your readers and Google picks up on that too.
+For example, if your primary keyword is “split tickets”, mention the exact keyword a handful of times.
+You can use tools like Surfer SEO to give you a good estimate of keyword density.

 7. Be Consistent with Citations